sagarpatel288/kotlinDSAWithIntellijIdea/docs/dataStructures/module01/section03trees/trees.md

 Let us also understand a few terminologies.

+### `Node`:

-1. `Node`: A node has a key, optional parent, and optional children.
-If the node does not have a parent node, the node is called the `Root Node`.
-If the node does not have any children, it is called a `Leaf` node.
+1. A node has a key, an optional parent, and an optional child or children.
+2. If it does not have a parent node, it is called the `Root Node`.
+3. If it does not have any children, it is called a `Leaf` node.

+### `Root Node`:

-2. `Root Node`: A node that does not have any parent.
-The top node of the tree is called, the `Root Node`.
+1. A node that does not have any parent.
+2. The top node of the tree is called the `Root Node`.

+### `Key`:

-3. `Key`: Each node has a key.
+1. Each node has a key.
 For example, the node `Les` has the key, `Les`.
-Similarly, the node `Wendy` has the key `Wendy`.
-A `Key` is a value of a node that we can use to refer a node.
+2. Similarly, the node `Wendy` has the key `Wendy`.
+3. A `Key` is a value of a node that we can use to refer a node.

+### `Parent`:

-4. `Parent`: Each node has one parent except the root node.
-A parent node is a node directly connected with the target node through an edge and it is just above the target node.
-For example, `Cathy` is a parent for `Alex` and `Frank`.
-Similarly, `Violet` is a parent for `Tony` and `Wendy`.
+1. Each node has one parent except the root node.
+2. A parent node is a node directly connected with the target node through an edge.
+3. It is just above the target node.
+4. For example, `Cathy` is a parent for `Alex` and `Frank`.
+5. Similarly, `Violet` is a parent for `Tony` and `Wendy`.

+### `Children`:

-5. `Children`: A child node is a node directly connected with a target node through an edge, just below the target node.
-Each node can have multiple children.
-For a `Binary Search Tree`, a node can have `maximum two children`.
-For example, the node `Les` has two direct children: `Cathy` and `Sam`.
-Similarly, the node `Violet` has two children: `Tony` and `Wendy`.
+1. A child node is a node directly connected with a target node through an edge, just below the target node.
+2. Each node can have one or more children.
+3. For a `Binary Search Tree`, a node can have `maximum two children`.
+4. For example, the node `Les` has two direct children: `Cathy` and `Sam`.
+5. Similarly, the node `Violet` has two children: `Tony` and `Wendy`.

+### `Siblings`:

-6. `Siblings`: All the nodes that has the same parent node, are `siblings` of each other.
+1. All the nodes that has the same parent node, are `siblings` of each other.

+### `Ancestor`:

-7. `Ancestor`: For a particular node, its parent node, the parent's parent node, and so on until we reach to the root node are called `ancestors` of the node.
-For example, `Cathy` and `Les` are `ancestors` of `Alex`.
+1. For a particular node, its parent node, the parent's parent node, and so on until we reach to the root node are called `ancestors` of the node.
+2. For example, `Cathy` and `Les` are `ancestors` of `Alex`.

+### `Descendants`:

-8. `Descendants`: For a particular node, its children node, the children's children node, and so on until we reach to the bottom of the tree after which there are no more children, are called `descendants` of the node.
-For example, `Cathy`, `Alex`, `Tony`, (basically, all the nodes) are `descendants` of the root node, `Les`.
+1. For a particular node, its children node, the children's children node, and so on until we reach to the bottom of the tree after which there are no more children, are called `descendants` of the node.
+2. For example, `Cathy`, `Alex`, `Tony`, (basically, all the nodes) are `descendants` of the root node, `Les`.

+### `Leaf`:

-9. `Leaf`: A node that does not have any children is called a `Leaf`.
-For example, `Alex`, `Frank`, `Nancy`, `Tony`, and `Wendy`.
+1. A node that does not have any children is called a `Leaf`.
+2. For example, `Alex`, `Frank`, `Nancy`, `Tony`, and `Wendy`.

-10. `Internal Nodes` or `Interior Nodes`: All the nodes that have children are called `Interior Nodes`.
-So, `Les`, `Cathy`, `Sam`, and `Violet` are `Interior Nodes`.
-Another way to remember it is, all the nodes that are `non-leaf`, are called `Interior Nodes`.
+### `Internal Nodes` or `Interior Nodes`:

+1. All the nodes that have children are called `Internal Nodes` or `Interior Nodes`.
+2. So, `Les`, `Cathy`, `Sam`, and `Violet` are `Internal Nodes`.
+3. Another way to remember it is, all the nodes that are `non-leaf`, are called `Internal Nodes`.

+### `Height`:

-11. `Height`: How far down from the target node?
+1. How far down from the target node?
 The answer gives us height for the node.
-The distance between the target node and the leaf is height of the target node.
-To calculate height of a particular node, we go downwards.
-We can also say that the height of a particular node is number of edges between the node and the leaf.
-For example, there are two edges between the node `Sam` and the farthest down leaf node, `Tony` or `Wendy`.
-Hence, the height of the node, `Sam` is 2.
-Similarly, the height of the node `Cathy` is 1 because there is only 1 edge between the node `Cathy` and its farthest down, longest path down to a leaf node (`Alex` or `Frank`).
+2. The distance between the target node and the leaf is height of the target node.
+3. To calculate height of a particular node, we go downwards.
+4. We can also say that the height of a particular node is number of edges between the node and the leaf.
+5. For example, there are two edges between the node `Sam` and the farthest down leaf node, `Tony` or `Wendy`.
+6. Hence, the height of the node, `Sam` is 2.
+7. Similarly, the height of the node `Cathy` is 1 because there is only 1 edge between the node `Cathy` and the farthest down, longest path down to a leaf node (`Alex` or `Frank`).

+### `Depth`:

-12. `Depth`: Number of edges between the root node and the target node.
-Here, we go upside towards the root node.
-For example, the depth of the leaf node, `Tony` is `3` because there are 3 `edges` between the target node, `Tony` and the root node, `Les`.
+1. Number of edges between the root node and the target node.
+2. Here, we go upside towards the root node.
+3. For example, the depth of the leaf node, `Tony` is `3` because there are 3 `edges` between the target node, `Tony` and the root node, `Les`.

+### `Level`:

-13. `Level`: If we consider that the root node is at level 1, then level of any node is `1 + Number of edges between the root and the target node`.
-However, `Number of edges between the root node and the target node = Depth`.
+1. If we consider that the root node is at level 1, then level of any node is `1 + Number of edges between the root and the target node`.
+2. However, `Number of edges between the root node and the target node = Depth`.
 So, `Level = 1 + Depth`.
-For example, the level of the target node, `Frank`, is `1 + Depth` = `1 + Number of edges between the root node and the target node` = `1 + 2` = `3`.
-The level of the root node, `Les` is 1, because it is the root node.
-However, some resources use 0-based level where the root node is considered at level 0.
-In that case, a level of any node is equal to the number of edges between the root and the target node.
-In short, `Level` is either `1 + depth` or equal to `depth`.
+3. For example, the level of the target node, `Frank`, is `1 + Depth` = `1 + Number of edges between the root node and the target node` = `1 + 2` = `3`.
+4. The level of the root node, `Les` is 1, because it is the root node.
+5. However, some resources use 0-based level where the root node is considered at level 0.
+6. In that case, a level of any node is equal to the number of edges between the root and the target node.
+7. In short, `Level` is either `1 + depth` or equal to `depth`.

+### `Size`:

-14. `Size`: The size of a tree is equal to (defined as) the total number of nodes in the tree.
+1. The size of a tree is equal to (defined as) the `total number of nodes` in the tree.

+## How to remember the difference between the height, the depth, and the level?

+### `Height`:

+1. Imagine that we are at the 5th floor of a building, and we want to see the height between the 5th floor and the ground.
+2. So, we look at the downside, towards the ground to understand the height.
+3. Number of edges from the target node to the leaf node.

+### `Depth`:

+1. Imagine we are at the bottom of a well.
+2. Now, we look upside to learn how deep we have come.
+3. Number of edges from the root node to the target node.

+### `Level`:

+1. Either `1 + Depth` or `Depth`.

 ## Forest